 The True Cause Of Depression

-About two years ago a patient of mine, Mr. Burndt (not his real name), committed suicide.
+About two years ago a patient of mine committed suicide.
 When his wife, who was also my patient, told me the news at one of her visits, I was shocked.
-Fully aware that 40% of older patients who are suicidal visit their primary care doctors within one week of killing themselves, I found myself wondering over and over how I’d missed recognizing the severity of his distress.
+Fully aware that 40% of older patients who are suicidal visit their primary care doctors within one week of killing themselves, I found myself ruminating over and over how I’d missed recognizing the severity of his distress.
 I’d known he’d been suffering from depression but had thought it mild.

 WHAT IS DEPRESSION?